ipdb/website/OPERATIONS.md

 - A quorum of 4 Board members is required to call the meeting to order.

 #### Votes by Board
-- Votes by the Board must be conducted in person or by tele- or videoconference.
+- Votes by the Board must be conducted in person or by video conference.
 - Votes by the Board pass with a simple majority.

 #### Votes by Caretakers
-- Votes by the Caretakers must be conducted in person, by tele- or videoconference, or through the IPDB voting system.
+- Votes by the Caretakers must be conducted in person, by video conference, or through the IPDB voting system.
 - Votes taken by Caretakers will be binding on the Board if the vote passes with a 3/4 majority.

 #### Changes to the Rules